-In January 2022, the Standardised Approach for Counterparty Credit Risk ('SA-CCR') was introduced and is used for all products where there is no model permission.
 For the majority of OTC derivatives, CSS(E)L calculates EAD under the Internal Model Method ('IMM').
-The SA-CCR calculation takes into account potential future exposure ('PFE') and thus may generate exposures greater than the derivative net replacement values.
+The Standardised Approach for Counterparty Credit Risk ('SA-CCR') is used for products where there is no model permission, and the calculation takes into account potential future exposure ('PFE') and thus may generate exposures greater than the derivative net replacement values.